mynormh/slicks-slices/notes.md

 - One of the nice things Gatsby does for images is that before an image is rendered for the first time it will render a pixelated version of the image as text using base64.
 - Whenever we use an image in Gatsby it will run it through it's compressor but also add a random ID to the name.
 This allows us to change an image with the same name and not have to ask users to do a hard refresh to see the image change.
 - Styled components allows us to create scoped styles.
 We using it by putting all our styles inside a template literal that's passed to a Styled component's function and it will return a component.
 We can then render that component into our page or another component.
+- Any styles added using `createGlobalStyles` will be applied globally.